aeb5005/TimeMeasure/README.md

-# Measuring time to fork ane execute in C
+# Measuring time to fork and execute in C

 This program measures the time it takes to fork and exec a process.